jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-07-17-self-service-data-platform-via-sql-gateway/index.md

 4. Flink's SQL engine parses the query.
 It uses its Kafka connector to connect to the `clickstream_events` topic and begins consuming the JSON data stream.
 5. The `SELECT` query runs continuously.
 As new data arrives in Kafka, Flink processes it, calculates the tumbling window aggregates, and streams the updated results back *through the Kyuubi gateway to the analyst's SQL client*.
 6. Simultaneously, the **OpenLineage** agent reports to **Marquez** that a new data flow has been established, drawing a lineage graph from the Kafka topic to this Flink SQL job.

+## Related posts

+* [Building End-to-End Data Lineage](/blog/2026-05-22-end-to-end-data-lineage) - captures and visualises lineage across a production-style data stack, the governance piece this design depends on
+* [Introducing odctl: One CLI for a Local Open Data Stack](/blog/2026-07-16-odctl-open-data-stack) - a CLI that brings up Kafka, Flink, Spark, Iceberg and Trino locally so you can try an architecture like this
+* [Setup Local Development Environment for Apache Flink and Spark Using EMR Container Images](/blog/2023-12-07-flink-spark-local-dev) - a local Flink and Spark environment where Flink ingests data and Spark queries it through the Glue Data Catalog
+* [Meet the Streamhouse Trio](/blog/2025-05-06-streamhouse-trio) - compares Paimon, Fluss and Iceberg as the table layer that sits under a gateway like this

 ## Conclusion: The Power of a Gateway-Centric Design